-- Exception "ORA-44818: PL/SQL feature not installed in this TimesTen database" Enable PL/SQL for the TimesTen database by setting the PLSQL connection attribute to 1 in the ODBC Data Source Administrator.
-ODP.NET applications cannot connect to TimesTen databases that are not PL/SQL-enabled. - Exception "TimesTen database version is less than the minimum required version of 11.2.1.6.1" - Change the service name in the tnsnames or easy connect entry to reference a TimesTen database of version 11.2.1.6.1 or greater.
-TimesTen ODP.NET applications cannot connect to TimesTen database versions prior to 11.2.1.6.1. - Exception "ORA-12154: TNS:could not resolve the connect identifier specified" or "ORA-12541: TNS:no listener"
+Exception "ORA-44818: PL/SQL feature not installed in this TimesTen database"

+If PL/SQL is disabled for the TimesTen database (it is enabled by default), enable it by setting the PLSQL connection attribute to 1 in the ODBC Data Source Administrator.
+ODP.NET applications cannot connect to TimesTen databases that are not PL/SQL-enabled.

+• Exception "TimesTen database version is less than the minimum required version of 11.2.1.6.1"

+Change the service name in the tnsname.ora entry or easy connect string to reference a TimesTen database of version 11.2.1.6.1 or greater.
+TimesTen ODP.NET applications cannot connect to TimesTen database versions prior to 11.2.1.6.1.

+• Exception "ORA-12154: TNS: Could not resolve the connect identifier specified" or "ORA-12541: TNS: No listener"